 Crow Creek Mine was one of the largest producing hydraulic placer gold mines in Southcentral Alaska.
 During its peak production, historians estimate that 700 ounces of gold were extracted per month.
 Mining operations came to a standstill during World War II, and local lore claims that more gold remains in the creek than was mined.

 Today, Girdwood is a vibrant community and part of the Municipality of Anchorage.
 Those who call Girdwood home are made up of a diverse population of outdoor enthusiasts, local businesses, services and Anchorage commuters.
 Complete with a mercantile, post office, many bed & breakfast locations, restaurants & bars, and shops, Girdwood offers natural beauty, convenience and a rich heritage for residents and visitors alike.
 Visit the Girdwood Chamber website for more information.

 Glacier Valley Transit

-Guests at The Hotel Alyeska enjoy complimentary rides on the GVT bus.
+Guests at The Hotel Alyeska enjoy complimentary rides on Glacier Valley Transit .
 Show your guest lodging voucher from The Hotel Alyeska and ride for free during your stay.
 This a great way to grab dinner at one of Girdwood's great restaurants, or to catch a ride home after catching a show at the Sitzmark Bar & Grill.
 Compliments of Alyeska Resort.

-GVT busses are equipped with handicap accessible lift and safety straps.
-Dial-A-Ride-Service (DART) is also available for the disabled who need assistance to a bus stop, please call 907-382-0090 for more information.
+GVT buses are equipped with handicap accessible lift and safety straps.
+Dial-A-Ride-Service (DART) is also available for the disabled who need assistance to a shuttle stop, please call 907-382-0090 for more information.
 For more information about GVT, visit their website.